TobiasPSP/doneland_sources/Components/Data Transmission/Wired/Ethernet/Mini W5500/README.md

 # Mini W5500 Ethernet Controller

-> Fast 80MHz SPI-Ethernet Controller For Up To 8 Sockets
+> Miniature 3.3V-Only 80MHz SPI-Ethernet Controller For Up To 8 Sockets

 This is the *miniature version* of the standard *W5500* breakout board.
 It is much smaller but lacks the voltage regulator.
 It must be supplied with **3.3V**.
 Only the *SPI* data pins are **5V** tolerant.